Freshman Mentor Program

-The mission of the AES Freshman Mentor Program is to increase academic engagement, involvement in the campus community, and Comet spirit while assisting freshmen with the transition to college life.
-In the AES Freshman Mentor Program, incoming freshman are provided a personal mentor that will meet with them on a weekly basis during their first semester at UT Dallas.
+The mission of the Freshman Mentor Program is to increase academic engagement, involvement in the campus community, and Comet spirit while assisting freshmen with the transition to college life.
+In the Freshman Mentor Program, incoming freshman are provided a personal mentor that will meet with them on a weekly basis during their first semester at UT Dallas.
 The mentors in the program are successful undergraduates prepared to engage freshmen in campus activities and refer them to resources that can help them achieve their academic and personal goals.
+Freshman students who participate in the program benefit heavily from having a personal connection with someone on campus who can provide extra academic and social guidance.
+Our statistical analysis reveals that this connection positively impacts academic achievement with Freshmen who receive a mentor during their first semester at UT Dallas.
+The Freshman Mentor Program Coordination Team works with a select group of engaged freshman and mentor leaders on the creation of program events and opportunities for all participants.

-If you are interested in having an AES mentor during your first semester at UT Dallas, please submit the AES Freshman Mentor Request Form.
+If you are interested in having a mentor during your first semester at UT Dallas, please submit the Freshman Mentor Request Form.
 Mentors are assigned to a select percentage of incoming students depending upon the number of available mentors.
 It is important that incoming freshmen submit the form themselves.

-Request a mentor by submitting the AES Freshman Mentor Request Form.
+Request a mentor by submitting the Freshman Mentor Request Form.

 - You will use your UT Dallas NetID and Password to access the online form.

-- If you are assigned a mentor, the AES Program will contact you via email.
+- If you are assigned a mentor, you will be contacted via email.

 Successful and engaged UT Dallas undergraduates are encouraged to apply for the opportunity to mentor an incoming freshman.
 Being a mentor provides valuable experience for students who seek to develop their communication and leadership skills.

-If you would like to mentor an incoming freshman during the fall semester, complete and submit the AES Mentor Program Application.
+If you would like to mentor an incoming freshman during the fall semester, complete and submit the Freshman Mentor Program Application.

 - Meet with assigned freshman/freshmen in person at least twice per month.